PSU-ICDS/icds_docs/docs/02_Connecting.md

 For any external collaborators, a university faculty member must set up a [sponsored access account](https://security.psu.edu/services/penn-state-accts/sponsored) with the university Accounts Office to provide the collaborator with an access account.
-Once the collaborator access account is active, submit an [account request](https://www.icds.psu.edu/computing-services/account-setup) to RC.
+Once the collaborator's access account is active, submit an [account request](https://www.icds.psu.edu/computing-services/account-setup) to RC.